SaraAlert/SaraAlert/API.md

 #### Authorization
 Once a client application is registered, a user must authorize the client application to use the API and obtain an authorization code.
 This process is also decribed in detail [here](http://hl7.org/fhir/smart-app-launch/index.html#step-1-app-asks-for-authorization).

 1. The registered client application must build a request for an authorization code.
 The request parameters are detailed in the specification for this flow [here](http://hl7.org/fhir/smart-app-launch/index.html#step-1-app-asks-for-authorization).
 This will cause the app to be redirected to the authorization endpoint and require the user to login to Sara Alert.
-For example, the following once populated with the appropriate params, would navigate the client application to the Sara Alert demo server's authorization endpoint:
+For example, the following (once populated with the appropriate params), would navigate the client application to the Sara Alert demo server's authorization endpoint:

 	```
 	https://demo.saraalert.org//oauth/authorize?client_id=CLIENT_ID&redirect_uri=REDIRECT&response_type=code&scope=SCOPES&state=STATE&aud=AUD